 St. Louis Southwestern Railway

 St. Louis Southwestern began as the 3-foot-gauge Tyler Tap Railroad, opened in 1877 in eastern Texas.
-Its successor, St. Louis, Arkansas & Texas, was St. Louis Southwestern Railwaystandard-gauged in 1886.
-The nickname “Cotton Belt Route” is historic; the emblem, designed by Charles Ware at the railroad’s request, replaced a cotton bale in 1885.
+Its successor, St. Louis, Arkansas & Texas, was standard-gauged in 1886.
+The nickname “Cotton Belt Route” is historic with the emblem, designed by Charles Ware at the railroad’s request, replaced by a cotton bale in 1885.
 StLA&T was acquired by the new St. Louis Southwestern of Jay Gould in 1891.
-Southern Pacific acquired SSW control on April 14, 1932, strengthening a relationship established in 1919, and operated it as part of the SP system.
-Ownership conveyed to Union Pacific in the Aug.
-11, 1996 SP merger, and SSW was subsequently absorbed by UP.
+Southern Pacific acquired SSW control on April 14, 1932, strengthening a relationship established in 1919.
+Ownership was conveyed to Union Pacific in the Aug.
+11, 1996 SP merger, and the SSW was subsequently absorbed.

 Northwestern Pacific Railroad

-Northwestern Pacific was incorporated in 1907 by Southern Pacific and Santa Fe to consolidate several smaller roads north of San Francisco.
-SP bought Santa Fe’s interest in 1929, and merged NWP in October 1992.
+The Northwestern Pacific was incorporated in 1907 by the Southern Pacific and to consolidate several smaller roads north of San Francisco.
+SP bought the Santa Fe Railway’s interest in 1929, and merged the NWP in October 1992.
 NWP had no equipment of its own after 1960.
-Portion north of Willits sold to Eureka Southern on Nov.
-1, 1984; portion south leased to California Northern on Sept.
+Portions north of Willits were then sold to Eureka Southern on Nov.
+1, 1984, with the southern portion leased to California Northern on Sept.
 26, 1993.
-Cal Northern relinquished lease to new company, which adopted NWP name.
-Northern portion now North Coast Railroad, and all of NWP owned by a local authority.
+This railroad relinquished the lease to a new company, which adopted the Northwestern Pacific name.

 Denver & Rio Grande Western Railroad